 Our class text this term is "Letters from the Lighthouse" by Emma Carroll.
 This links to our Creative Curriculum project and follows the story of Olive and Cliff, two evacuees from London.
 Later on in the term, the children will write diaries documenting the experiences of the sibling evacuees.
-The children will also write from different viewpoints after reading "The Giant's Necklace", developing their language use by controlling their use of metaphor and personification.
+The children will also write a newspaper report after reading "The Giant's Necklace", developing their language use by controlling their use of formal and informal vocabulary.
 We will continue to study the grammar and punctuation required for the end of KS2 tests and consider how we can include it in our writing.

 We will learn that the circulatory system includes the heart, blood and blood vessels and that there are three types of blood vessel: arteries, veins and capillaries.
 We will also learn how diseases of the circulatory system can be caused by lifestyle choices.

 The children will be working towards their SATs this term.
 They will be given opportunities to complete KS2 past paper tests and given feedback on ways in which they can improve.
-To support your child through this term we ask that they continue to read daily for at least 30 minutes and use their ipads to sharpen their calculation skills, using TTRockstars and Prodigy.
-We will be scheduling objectives on Prodigy to deepen the children's understanding and revisit areas already covered.
+To support your child through this term we ask that they continue to read daily for at least 30 minutes and use their ipads to sharpen their calculation skills, using TTRockstars and Freckle.
+We will be scheduling objectives on Freckle to support the children's understanding and revisit areas already covered.
 If you would like any more information on how to support your child, please come and see us.